alexgriff/use-phoenix-channel/README.md

 # use-phoenix-channel
 A React hook that allows for responding to and broadcasting messages over [Phoenix](https://github.com/phoenixframework/phoenix#readme) channels.

+See the ["Improving UX with Phoenix Channels & React Hooks"](https://medium.com/flatiron-labs/improving-ux-with-phoenix-channels-react-hooks-8e661d3a771e) Blogpost for an example use case.

 ```
+npm install use-phoenix-channel
+// or
 yarn add use-phoenix-channel
 ```